‘BB19’ Spoilers: Jessica Graf Confronts Elena About The Vote Flip, Reveals She Won The Final Temptation

-BB19 spoilers tease Jessica Graf confronted Elena Davies about her vote flip and revealed a shocker — she won the Halting Hex temptation and it will keep her safe for “weeks.”
-Of course, the Big Brother 19 fans know that is not true as it only can be used once in the next three evictions.
+BB19 spoilers tease that Jessica Graf confronted Elena Davies about her vote flip and revealed a shocker — she won the Halting Hex temptation and it will keep her safe for “weeks.”
+Of course, Big Brother 19 fans know that is not true, as it only can be used once in the next three evictions.

 Big Brother 19 spoilers state that Jessica, who is the current head of household, confronted Elena about the possible vote flip on tonight’s eviction.
 BB19 spoilers indicate that Jessica informed Elena that she knows that Ramses is going home.
 Jessica added that she isn’t sure if she is behind the vote, but they won’t be able to get her out easily because she won the last temptation which protects her for “weeks.”